Rating: 8.8/10 (view ratings)

 274 students have taken this course

-Learn large-scale solar design and how to get your projects permitted and installed faster and cheaper.
-This training covers many types of large solar PV systems, with a heavy emphasis on commercial rooftop systems.
+Learn large-scale solar design and how to get your projects permitted and installed faster and with a better return on investment.
+This training covers many types of large solar PV systems, in the range of 500 kW to 5 MW, with an emphasis on commercial rooftop systems.

 After the guided session is over, you will continue to have access to all of the course materials for a full year and can complete the course on your own pace.
 When you have completed all of the assignments you will be able to print a certificate of completion with CEUs for self reporting.

-We've lined up some really valuable tools and templates to help you in the course and on future design projects, including access to Helioscope.
+We've lined up some really valuable tools and templates to help you in the course and on future design projects, including an extended free trial to Helioscope.